Glumboi/GlumityToolSuite/README.md

 * VCPKG

-* The following VCPKG packages: minhook_x64-windows-static, nlohmann-json_x64-windows-static
+* The following VCPKG packages: Minhook (vcpkg install minhook_x64-windows-static), Nlohmann-json (vcpkg install nlohmann-json_x64-windows-static)

 # Create your first plugin template
 In this section I will go over on how we can create a plugin using the tool suite.<br/>